-The District will cooperate fully with local, state and federal authorities in any investigation related to any illegal activities or activities not in compliance with School District policies conducted through the District's electronic technologies.
+Student activity is monitored and captured for review by building administrators during school hours.
+The District will cooperate fully with local, state and federal authorities in any investigation related to any illegal activities, or activities not in compliance with Oswego Community School District 308 policies, conducted through the District's electronic technologies.

-- B. Acceptable Use- The use of on-line network computer services must at all times be in support of education and research consistent with the educational objectives of School District 308.
+- B. Acceptable Use The use of on-line network computer services must at all times be in support of education and research consistent with the educational objectives of Oswego Community School District 308.
 All users of computer network services and computers or devices at the District, at home, or at any other location, must comply with all rules, regulations, guidelines, terms, and conditions adopted both by the Administration and by classroom teachers and all school staff members. - C. CIPA Requirements The Children's Internet Protection Act (CIPA) was enacted by Congress in 2000 to address concerns about children's access to obscene or harmful content over the Internet.
-SD308 complies with the CIPA law, including maintaining an Internet safety policy that includes technology protection measures.
+Oswego Community Unit School District 308 complies with the CIPA law, including maintaining an Internet safety policy that includes technology protection measures.
 The protection measures block or filter Internet access to pictures that are: (a) obscene; (b) child pornography; or (c) harmful to minors (for computers that are accessed by minors).
 The District's Internet safety policy addresses: - 1.
 Monitoring the online activities of minors; - 2.
-As required by the Protecting Children in the 21st Century Act, educating minors about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms, and cyber-bullying awareness and response. - 3.
+As required by the Protecting Children in the 21st Century Act, educating minors about appropriate online behavior, including interacting with other individuals on social networking websites and in chat rooms and cyber-bullying awareness and response. - 3.
 Access by minors to inappropriate matter on the Internet; - 4.
 Safety and security of minors when using electronic mail, chat rooms and other forms of direct electronic communications; - 5.
 Unauthorized access, including "hacking," and other unlawful activities by minors online; - 6.
 Unauthorized disclosure, use, and dissemination of personal information regarding minors; and - 7.
-Measures restricting minors' access to materials harmful to them. - D. Educational Purpose - Access to the technology in School District 308 and its Computer Network System has been established for educational purposes.
+Measures restricting minors' access to materials harmful to them. - D. Educational Purpose Access to technology in Oswego Community School District 308 and its Computer Network System has been established for educational purposes.
 All electronic devices and technologies must be used in support of the educational program.
-District and School computers, telecom, memory devices, networks, and related hardware and software are the property of School District 308.
-At no time does the District relinquish its exclusive control of electronic technologies or its Computer Network System.
+District computers, telecom, memory devices, networks, and related hardware and software are the property of Oswego Community School District 308.
+At no time does the District relinquish exclusive control of its electronic technologies or Computer Network System.

-Access may be limited or revoked at any time for abusive or inappropriate conduct, which may include interfering with remote learning, network functions and the standardization of technologies.
+Access may be limited or revoked at any time for abusive or inappropriate conduct, which may include interfering with eLearning, network functions and the standardization of technologies.
 Depending on the nature and degree of the violation and the number of previous violations, unacceptable use of electronic technologies may result in one or more of the following consequences: